Mom's Dinner

 If you are not a master baker then this is a super easy dessert bar to make.
 They make a great dessert for pot lucks, holidays, or gift giving (everyone loves a Scotcheroo).
 It would also be a great dessert to take for a Meal Train.

-To make Scotcheroos combine the light corn syrup and sugar together in a sauce pan over low- medium/low heat.
+Combine the corn syrup and sugar in a sauce pan over low- medium/low heat.

 Let the sugar mixture warm on the stove top for a few minutes until the sugar dissolves.
 Off the heat stir in the peanut butter.